jess-young/plextech-curriculum/HTML-CSS Intro/README.md

 You are able to customize the function of your tags using attributes.
 Most notably, you are able to use the `style` attribute with many of your tags to change the appearance or formatting of the tag, with each style attribute separated with semicolons.

 Let's add on to the page we've created in the previous section.
-Fill out the body to create a template for your new wedsite and add some content.
+Fill out the body to create a template for your new website and add some content.
 Please follow the template given below.
 Make sure to add the following elements:

 - A header with a title
 - Some sort of sidebar or navbar
 - A main body where you will incorporate **all of the elements above**
 - A footer at the bottom'

+- Use flexboxes for positioning, check out how to use it and what it is here: [Guide to FlexBoxes](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+You will use this more later.

 *Note: For now, just use inline styling*

 ![sample](images/example.png)

 *Hint: You will want to plan out how your page looks beforehand*

-*Hint 2: Flexboxes*

 ## Javascript
 So far we've created a webpage and filled it out with some basic information, but we can't really interact with it in any way.
 You maybe know that there is a `<button>` tag, but (as far as we know) there's no way for it to do anything.
 To add functionality to our page, we are able to use Javascript and the `<script>` tag to implement event listeners.